 “And please add this button, it shouldn’t be difficult.”

 “Our website keeps showing this mistake, can take a look?

-The client might honestly think they’re asking for small little favors that they should not be charged for.
+The client might honestly think they’re asking for small favors they should not be charged for.
 Or, this could be their intended behavior.
-What they’re actually doing is distracting you from the task at hand, putting the whole project at risk, and loading you with additional work for free.
+They’re distracting you from the task at hand, putting the whole project at risk, and loading you with additional work for free.

 Client expectations and requirements change late in the process

 When a new client comes to you with their website idea, they often have little idea of what benefits a website can give them, what functions they want it to have, or what they want it to look like.
 During the course of the project, as their understanding expands, they start making corrections – sometimes pretty significant ones.

 Chetan shares his story of working with a client like this:

 “They suddenly changed their demands on the website’s functionality late